UC-MACSS/persp-analysis/students/amos_tyler/observational-data_tyler.md

 As noted above, political financing scandals are a regular feature of the Canadian political landscape.
 Approaching this issue from the normative position that rule-skirting should be deterred, this study will improve understanding of a legal, ethically questionable practice.
 Once an initial understanding has been developed, it may be possible to develop techniques to identify irregular donations more quickly and allocate enforcement (or education) resources appropriately.
 Furthermore, the volume of irregular donation patterns across time may inform some analyses of successive policy reforms.

 ##Research Design
-Irregular donation patterns are characterized by the following:
+Irregular donation patterns will be understood as any combination of the following behaviours:

    * Numerous donations below maximum allowable amounts in the same election cycle;
    * Numerous donations by entities with shared features such as surname or postal code;
    * Donations to candidates in ridings outside of contributors' region;
    * Frequent cash donations below the threshold required for recording contributor information;
-   * Donations in the name of individuals not registered to vote;
+   * Donations in the name of individuals not registered to vote.
-   * Additional characteristics which emerge in the course of research.

-Applying these heuristics to official datasets and web-scraped data, this study will identify irregular donation patterns in political contribution records in order to quantify the extent of rule-skirting in Canadian campaign finance.
+Additional characteristics may emerge in the course of research, and these heuristics will be adjusted accordingly.
+By identifying these behaviours in official datasets and web-scraped data, this study will quantify irregular donation patterns in political contribution records, which is understood to represent rule-skirting.

 ###Data Sources
 The principal data source for this project will be the Elections Canada record of political donations from 2004 to the present.
-This dataset is freely available from Elections Canada and contains attributes on contributors and recepients such as names and donation amounts.
+This dataset is freely available from Elections Canada and contains attributes on contributors and recipients such as names and donation amounts.
 (Elections Canada, _Open Data_) This dataset will be merged with two other datasets which cover the period from 1994 to 2003.
 Altogether, these datasets detail approximately 4.8 million donation records (4.2 million from 2004 - present; 600,000 from 1993 - 2003)

 This dataset will be used as a starting point to build more complete donor profiles.
 This will be achieved using two data acquisition and merging tasks.
 First, access to the Elections Canada National Register of Electors will be requested, and if permission is granted, these records will be linked to the record of political contributions from 1994 - present.
 They will also provide a means to identify donations made in the name of individuals not registered to vote.
-Historical lists from the Register will be used to complete records from before 2004, which do not include the same level of detail as 2004 to present.
+Historical lists from the Register will be used to complete records from before 2004, which do not include the same level of detail as 2004 to the present.
 Second, supplementary information on organizations will be collected via web scraper, providing data on organizations' activities and staffing.
 This will be linked to business, corporate, non-profit, and union donations detailed by Elections Canada records.

 ###Using Observational Data to Answer the Research Question
 To the author's knowledge no large-scale, big data-informed investigation of irregular donation patterns has been done.
 As a first foray into this area, this study will establish a baseline understanding of the extent of rule-skirting, as measured by irregular donation patterns.
 In order to establish this baseline, it is necessary to identify and count irregular donation patterns.
 Future analyses would benefit from more advanced approaches such as prediction, but given the lack of existing research in this area, an emphasis will be placed on more foundational analyses.
 Specifically, observed counts of irregular behaviours will be caculated.
 Once this baseline has been identified, dissaggregated counts of irregular donation patterns will be computed using individual and organizational attributes.